GUSHING AND SQUIRTING RESEARCH

 Although the fluid is mostly released through the urethra (the ‘pee tube’ hehehe) it can be also be released through the vaginal walls.

-Squirt fluid has some elements of pee, but so does most ejaculate from penises, so that’s not very helpful.
-But for some it contains PSA which is found in ejaculate.
+Squirt fluid has some elements of pee such as urea.
+But so does most ejaculate from penises as both are released via the urethra.
+But the fluid does contains PSA which is found in ejaculate.
 So in short it is not only pee and it’s not only ejaculate.
-So you could consider it like “special pee”!
+So you could consider it like “special pee”. ;)

 Another fluid can be released by some from the urethral ducts at the entrance to the urethra but is another fluid.
 So two separate fluids can be released!

 It can happen voluntarily, or unconsciously.
-In the workshop, we will go through how you can stop gushing and squirting happening too.
+In the workshop, in my workshops I also go through how you can stop gushing and squirting if you want to.

 Gushing and squirting doesn’t always happen at the same time as orgasm.

-So in short, everyone’s body works differently, but there are some reliable approaches and tips so you can “encourage” your body to experience this!
-In the workshop I will go through how to magnify pleasure with some nerdy body mechanics, techniques, and toys, and how to do it comfortably.
+So in short, everyone’s body works differently, but there are some reliable approaches and tips so you can “encourage” your body to experience this and magnify pleasure with body mechanics, toys, and techniques.